ahmedsalahel/Blog/README.md

 - Description : this is blog project depend on one owner and administraitor how make posts and there is users how can read this posts

 - features & packages :
+- Laravel Breeze
+- spatie media library
+- laravel-translatable
+- mcamara / laravel-localization

 ## About Laravel